 ALL OVER THE MAP

 Events published in the Compass are for informational purposes only.
 They are not endorsed by the Boulder Group of the CMC except for the events that are explicitly led, taught or instructed by the Boulder Group.
 The Boulder Group of the CMC makes no assessment as to their merits.
 Participants are advised to make their own assessment as to whether to participate in these events.

-Neptune Shows & Clinics: All are free and at Neptune Mountaineering at 8pm unless noted otherwise.
+Neptune Shows & Clinics: All shows are free and happen at 8pm Neptune Mountaineering unless noted otherwise.
 For more information on the events, see their Facebook page.
-NeptuneŐs also has a new website!
 Check out neptunemountaineering.com for new ways to order gear, and sign up for events & sales notices.

 The GPS is produced by the CMC Boulder Group in coordination with the monthly Compass newsletter, distributed electronically.
 If you are a CMC member, you are encouraged to submit articles for publication.
 Contact the Compass editor at email@example.com or the GPS editor at firstname.lastname@example.org.